11BelowStudio/HECC-IT/Technical Documentation/Designing HECC-IT.md

         * Because I don't want authors to lose their comments due to that, I shall actively discourage authors from doing this.

+I also decided that specification for the HECC language was to be called the '*HECC-SPECC*' (or, the *HECC Super Precise Explanation For Creating Code*), partially because I wanted to be extra, and also to remain on-brand and such with the rest of *HECC-IT*.

 ## Designing the inner workings of each part of HECC-IT